 If you earn more than £10,000 a year and you’re aged between 22 and State Pension age, you will probably be automatically enrolled into your workplace pension scheme.
 If you want to opt out of the pension plan, you will need to tell your employer.

-The minimum employee contribution is currently set at 3% of your ‘qualifying earnings’, while the minimum amount your employer has to pay is 2%.
-These contribution levels are set to rise to 5% and 3% respectively by 2019.
+The minimum employee contribution is currently set at 5% of your ‘qualifying earnings’, while the minimum amount your employer has to pay is 3%.

 Cashing in your workplace pension

-When you reach 55, you can do several things with the money in your workplace pensions, just like you can with any personal pensions.
+When you reach 55 (57 from 2028), you can do several things with the money in your workplace pensions, just like you can with any personal pensions.
 You can find out more about the options on our page about cashing in your pension.

 As you can see, it makes a lot of sense to have a workplace pension, as your employer will add contributions.
 But if you want to gather previous pensions (personal and/or workplace) into a single pension plan and manage it online, you could consider opening a new personal pension plan too.

-PensionBee can help you do this - we just need a few simple details and we’ll get to work finding your old pensions.
+PensionBee can help you do this - we just need a few simple details and we’ll get to work finding and transferring your old pensions.